Barranco District: Geography

+Barranco is part of the country's Chala region.
+It is also part of Lima's Cono Centro, an unofficial subregion of the city.

+Boundaries

+The district is bordered to the north by Miraflores, to the east by Santiago de Surco, to the south by Chorrillos District and to the west by the Pacific Ocean.

 Climate

 The cliffs of Chorrillos shield Barranco from colder and more humid winds coming from the South.
 As a result, Barranco has a micro-climate that is warmer and drier than many of the other districts of Lima, which are generally more humid, especially between May and October.